 [NASD Membership and Registration Rules 1031(a) and 1031(c) - Registration Requirements; and Requirements for Examination on Lapse of Registration]

 13. I am joining a FINRA-registered firm as a consultant to hold public seminars promoting its products and services.
 Should I register since this firm does not technically employ me?

 The activity described requires registration as a representative or principal.
 Your employment status does not affect your involvement in the firm's investment banking or securities business.

 [NASD Membership and Registration Rules 1020 and 1030 Registration of Principal and Representative]

 14. I am an independent contractor (not an employee) of a large insurance company.
 I refer potential customers to this firm.
 Should I become registered?

 Under NASD rules, job performance determines the registration requirement.
-You must therefore be registered if you solicit client accounts for a member firm regardless of the terms of your contract with this firm.
+You must therefore be registered if you solicit client accounts for a firm regardless of the terms of your contract with this firm.